csvjson

 JSONL / JSON Lines

-Malformed lines
+Malformed lines with line numbers

 Large log files